We began years ago as a small rural town and grew in the 60s, 70s, and 80s, as a bedroom community.

 gathering information, spend time contemplating, but at some time you have got to act, or you are holding up process.
 Some

-started doing that I noticed.
-You can put concrete stepping stones down beside your driveway in order to widen your
+some have already started doing that I noticed.
+You can put concrete stepping stones down beside your driveway in order

-driveway.
-You can put landscaping timbers down to enclose an area next to your driveway, on one side or a little on
+to widen your driveway.
+You can put landscaping timbers down to enclose an area next to your driveway, on one side or

-both and fill with gravel, crush and run, pinestraw or mulch, which isn't that costly.
-If that doesn't work, you can
+a little on both and fill with gravel, crush and run, pinestraw or mulch, which isn't that costly.
+If that doesn't work,

-go to the other side of your yard and do the same things there from poured concrete to an enclosed defined parking area, and
+you can go to the other side of your yard and do the same things there from poured concrete to an enclosed defined parking

 Now some people talk about working together for the betterment of the community, they talk about a compromise, and

 yet they don't want to.
-There are five alternatives in the current ordinance that we are working on as far as placement.
+There are five alternatives in the current ordinance that we passed, and there is 10 options

-There is 10 options as to the substrate you can use.
-And yet, they can't bend a little, give a little, for the betterment
+as to the substrate you can use.
+And yet, they can't bend a little, give a little, for the betterment of their neighborhood,